jammymalina/aiohttp-aws-auth/README.md

 ## Dependencies

 - aiohttp
-- boto3 (for synchronous authentication)
-- aioboto3 (for asynchronous authentication)
+- aioboto3 (only needed when using AwsSigV4AssumeRoleAuth)